-All records are kept in a secure manner and only used by the Counselling service in undertaking normal duties.
+All records are kept in a secure manner and only used by the counselling team in undertaking normal duties.

-Seeing a counsellor can sometimes feel like a big decision, but the Deakin counselling service is here to help with any personal issues that you might be facing.
+Seeing a counsellor can sometimes feel like a big decision.
+Deakin's counselling team is here to help with any personal issues that you might be facing.
 You don't have to bring anything to a session and all appointments are free and confidential.
-If you'd like to learn more about what to expect from a counselling session, you can read about it at Counselling.

-If you have a preference for a male or female counsellor, you can talk to someone when you make an appointment and arrange this.
-The Counselling service will do their best to provide you with the services you need, so don't be afraid to ask if there are things you require or would like to know.
+If you prefer to see a male or female counsellor, you can talk to someone when you make an appointment and arrange this.
+The counselling service will do their best to provide you with the services you need, so don't be afraid to ask if there are things you require or would like to know.

-If you are overseas for a study tour or study abroad, please contact the Deakin Student Mobility Office for further advice on local support options.
+If you are overseas for a study tour or study abroad, please contact the study abroad team for further advice on local support options.

 If you are permanently located overseas, please contact your local health practitioner for further advice and support.